nevinalisheva/Wild-W3-Recap/README.md

 const title = document.querySelector('.title');
 title.innerHTML = "Hello, Bob!";
 ```
-In this example, we select the h1 with the title class, and we change the content for Hello, Bob!
+In this example, we select the h1 with the title class, and we change the content to `Hello, Bob!`.

 #### Create new HTML element